In this Article:

 - The slide stop and thumb safety lever are extended

-I owned one of these a while back.
+I owned a Taurus PT1911 a while back.
 I bought it because of several reasons, one of the most prominent being that it had an ambidextrous thumb safety.
 There are few budget 1911s that do.
 Some of the features that set this gun apart from the others include:

 - That thumb safety

 - Rounded Commander-style hammer

 - A good, big memory bump on the extended beavertail

 - Extended thumb safety and slide stop levers